 Val Thorens © Elementerre

-At over 7,500 feet (2,200m), Val Thorens is the highest holiday ski resort in the Alps and offers guaranteed ski-to-door accommodation.
+At over 7,500 feet (2,200m), Val Thorens is one of the highest holiday ski resorts in the Alps and offers guaranteed ski-to-door accommodation.
 Along with Meribel and Courchevel it forms the famous Trois Vallées ski area.
 Val Thorens is a fairly unattractive purpose-built holiday resort, but its exceptional snow reliability and wide choice of skiing makes it hard to beat for the ski enthusiast.